opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/lts_logtopic.md

 * `topic_name` - See Argument Reference above.

-* `index_enabled` - Specifies the search switch.
-When index is enabled, the topic allows you to search for logs by keyword.
+* `creation_time` - Specifies the time when a log group was created.

 ## Import